aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The authors cite a distinction made by others between what is called the "formalist" versus the "naturalist" approach to programming languages based on natural language.
 The formalist approach focuses on correct execution, thus favoring an unambiguous grammars, while the naturalist approach tolerates ambiguous grammars and attempts to resolve the remaining ambiguities using techniques from artificial intelligence @pulido2019model.

-The authors state that their approach is closer to the formalist camp; and interestingly, while the philosophy and style of the language is novel, and differs significantly from a typical object oriented language, and while many of the syntax does try to imitate English to a certain extent, the syntax overall is a little less close to English's than the two previously surveyed projects (@pegasus, @cal).
+The authors state that their approach is closer to the formalist camp.
+The philosophy and style of the language is novel, and differs significantly from a typical object oriented language, and much of the syntax does try to imitate English, but it is perhaps a little less close to that of English than the two previously surveyed projects (@pegasus, @cal).

 The authors discuss what they believe are the basic elements that should allow a naturalistic system to function as a general purpose programming language, and come to the conclusion that the required building blocks for such a system are: nouns, adjectives, verbs, circumstances, phrases, anaphors, explicit and static types and formalized syntax and rules (in accordance with the formalist approach).

 A SN Noun roughly corresponds to a class in OOP as it can inherit from another noun (only single inheritance is allowed) and can posses attributes.
 An Adjective, on the other hand, supports multiple inheritance, and can be applied to a Noun to specialize it.
 A verb is defined on either a Noun or an adjective, similar to how a method can be defined on a class or on a trait (such as in the language Scala).

-Circumstances are a special construct that can apply to either attributes or verbs, they serve to specify the applicability (or unapplicability) of adjectives to Nouns, or the conditions and time of execution of a verb.
+Circumstances are a special construct that can apply to either attributes or verbs, they serve to specify the applicability (or inapplicability) of adjectives to Nouns, or the conditions and time of execution of a verb.
 For instance, one could specify that an Adjective mutually excludes another, or that a verb should be executed before or after another, for example to log the creation of all instances of a certain kind of Noun.

 Noun phrases, which can be a combination of Nouns, Adjectives, and "with/as" clauses, and can support plurals, have a dual usage in SN: they can either be used as constructors to create new instances of a certain kind (with the "a/an" keyword) or to refer to already existing instances of such a kind (with the "the" keyword).

-The language also introduces the concept of "Naturalistic Iterators" and "Naturalistic Conditionals", this is accomplished with the use of reflection to refer to the instructions of the program themselves, for example by making such statements: `repeat the next 2 instructions until i > 10`.
+The language also introduces the concept of "Naturalistic Iterators" and "Naturalistic Conditionals", which is accomplished with the use of reflection to refer to the instructions of the program themselves, for example by making statements such as: `repeat the next 2 instructions until i > 10`.

 The compiler can produce Java Bytecode or even transpile snippets of code in the language to Scala.